What level of experience is required to play for FCA Lacrosse?

 What does a team schedule look like for the 2018 Spring season?

 Our 2018 Spring IBLA teams typically practice twice a week for 1 ½ hours each time.
-Once a week practice will start in January, and twice a week practices will begin in early March and end with the IBLA playoffs in early June.
+Once a week practice will start in January, and twice a week practices will begin in early March and end with the IBLA playoffs in mid-June.
 Typically each team will play 8 games through the IBLA.
-Some teams may play in a local tournament during the season.
 FCA Lacrosse does its best to schedule games on Saturdays, though some teams may have one or two Sunday games.
+A-level teams will play in two non-league tournaments.
+B-level teams will play in one non-league tournament.
+C-level teams and Mini teams do not play in tournaments.

 What equipment is required?